Siem Reap (Day 1) – Pub Street & Old Market

 That night, determined to get at least some shopping done, we went to the Angkor Night Market.
 While riding the tuk-tuk also means that you are breathing in polluted air, sometimes you do get to spot some rather amusing sights, such as this:

-The guy was riding with a whole bunch of colorful balloons.
+The guy was riding with a whole bunch of colourful balloons.
 They were bobbing in the wind!
 What a cheerful sight :)

 Angkor Night Market, Siem Reap